LacertosusRepo/Preference-Cell-Examples/SF Symbols Link Cell/README.md

 # SFSymbols Link Cell
 Allow you to use `PSLinkCell`s that have an [SFSymbol](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) as icon.
+(In theory usable with any specifier that supports `icon`)

 ## Availability
+Already available on Cephei ([with my contribution]()!) since v1.1, so it's not needed if you do use it.

 Available for iOS 13+.
 Will fallback to an image with the same name for versions below, as an usual `PSLinkCell`.
 Make sure to import images with the same name as the symbol (x1/@2x/@3x) in the same folder as the `plist` file if you want to support older versions.

+You can find out which Symbols are available by using [this Mac app](https://developer.apple.com/sf-symbols/) or [downloading this app](https://github.com/MTACS/Symbols) on your jailbroken device.

 ## How to use
 - Import the `XXXSymbolsLinkCell` files here